 Back to it20.info

-My name is Massimo Re Ferrč, I am 38 years old (as of 2010 - do the math in case you are reading this in 2023) and I live in Milan - Italy.
-I am currently employed with VMware as a Staff Systems Engineer.
-My job role is vCloud Architect - EMEA.
-I have a services and products background around open platforms (mainly x86); my area of expertise comprises: Virtualization, Blade architectures, Scalable Intel and AMD systems, Storage, Systems Management solutions.
+My name is Massimo Re Ferrč, I am 43 years old (as of 2015 - do the math in case you are reading this in 2023) and I live in Milan - Italy.
+I am currently employed with VMware as a Staff Solution Architect.
+I have a services and products background around open platforms; my area of expertise comprises: x86 platforms, virtualization, cloud services and, to a lesser extent, programming languages.
 I evangelize on new technologies.
 I love to see customers moving from one technology stage to the next one and get value out of it.
 I am always looking for the next big thing.
-That's why my blog is ww.it20.info (to be read IT 2.0 - that is the next generation of IT).
+That's why my blog is www.it20.info (to be read IT 2.0 - that is the next generation of IT).

-From September 1990 through August 1994 I worked at "La Servizi Informatici" which is (or was?) a local company in the Milano area.
-I was working initially as a developer on an innovative visual programming language called Li (pronounced elleconi' - don't ask).
-That was my first (and last) programming experience (very rewarding though - I enjoyed it!).
-Later on my focus was more SE (System Engineer) oriented.
-At that time one of the challenges we had was to make our software package more appealing price-wise (the solution required Sun Workstations on every users' desk).
+This is where it all started for me.
+From September 1990 through August 1994 I worked at "La Servizi Informatici", a local company in the Milan area.
+I was working initially as a developer on an innovative visual programming language called Li (pronounced 'elleconi' - don't ask).
+That was my first programming experience (very rewarding though - I enjoyed it!).
+It turned out that I also had to do as much work on the infrastructure side.
+One of the challenges we had was to make our software package more appealing price-wise (the solution required Sun Workstations on every users' desk).
 One of the ideas we came out with was to use PC's to access a "centralized Sun box" via the X11 protocol.
 This was my very first exposure to what it turned out to be, if I think in retrospect, a form of Server Based Computing.
+Maybe 1994 was the year of VDI?

 15th July 1994 marked the beginning of my IBM experience.
 While there I covered a number of different roles.
 See below.

 In the October 2005 timeframe I spent 6 weeks in the Boca Raton Labs ("The house of OS/2 and the PC") where I worked on a Redbook whose title is "Lotus Approach to DB2" which focused on how to use Lotus Approach as a front-end to the IBM DB2 database.
-The Redbook is still on-line here after a good 14 years.
 That was my very first truly international experience and I still remember it as a great personal and professional experience (not to mention the week-end @ Key West - awesome!).

 From March 1996 to June 1998 I joined for the L2 Technical Support Center in Milano.
-The specialization I gained in my previous years allowed me to join the group that gives support to the people in the field working with customers implementing complex projects based on strategic technologies.
+The specialization I gained in the previous years allowed me to join the group supporting field people implementing complex projects based on strategic technologies.
 I started to become "the expert" (well I should say one of the experts) within IBM of some of these technologies, primarily surrounding (but not limited to) the so called Wintel platform.

 Of particular interest, during that period of time, was a customer-facing experience that lasted for about a year until June 1998: IBM rewrote what nowadays we would call a CRM system for a big Italian bank.
 It was a client/server MS Windows application that required pieces to be installed on both the servers and the desktops in each branch.
 In that context I was appointed as the lead engineer to develop the automated/scripted procedures to install the package in the branches.
 It took a long time to develop and test these scripts in the lab but once we were done and we handed over the kit to the team physically visiting the branches all went (very) well.
 This was my first deep-dive into a customer's own infrastructure and it gave me an opportunity to "live" at the customer's premise for about a year.
-I learned a lot and I worked very hard.
-Probably the most busy part of my professional life (so far).
+I learned a lot while working very hard.
+I like to think at this as my first DevOps experience (yes you can LOL now).

 This is the bulk of my career at IBM.
 I spent exactly 10 years (from June 1998 through June 2008) helping the sales organization to sell IBM x86 solutions.
-This was a natural path for me since my technical background was very much Windows-oriented which is by far the most common operating environment deployed on these hardware platforms.
+This was a natural path for me since my technical background was very much Windows-oriented which was by far the most common operating environment deployed on these hardware platforms those days.
 I had been through all the hardware brand from PC-Servers to System x through Netfinity, xSeries, BladeCenter and iDataPlex and I remember that at the beginning the most critical elements of my job were to explain what the various level of Raid were and how the Microsoft Cluster Server in Windows NT 4.0 Enterprise Edition worked.
 Was that even a job?
 Well at that time it was!
 In retrospect I think that the complexity of this platform has been growing, and still continues to grow, more than exponentially (and so is the potential).
-I have seen the light of Itanium and I am seeing its sunset through the raise of 64-bit computing in the x86 space (thanks to the AMD Opteron processor).
+I have seen the light and sunset of Itanium through the raise of 64-bit computing in the x86 space (thanks to the AMD Opteron processor).
 I have seen the raise of x86 virtualization as I experimented with VMware ESX 1.0 back around the years 2001/2002 and I implemented my very first VMware project at a big Italian bank betting on a beta version of ESX 1.1.
-From that point on I have devoted almost my entire time (which is not 8 hours a day but 24 hours a day - well, almost) to keep up with the innovations in that space.
+From that point on I have devoted almost my entire career to keep up with the innovations in that space.
 There were so much I was seeing and doing in that arena that I opened my own blog in early 2007 to share those things and to evangelize on the benefits of virtualization.
 That gave me a good deal of visibility in the industry (I ended up to be granted the vExpert title by VMware, a honor they gave to only about 300 people world-wide).
 During this period of time my role was officially "local" but I started, as I was gaining more and more confidence with the products and with the market, to broaden my scope more regularly and participate as a speaker in IBM international events in Europe and later on in international events with IBM Business Partners, Technology Partners and customers across the globe.
 This allowed me to grow my communication skills and, talking to so many customers and partners, I started to develop an ability to analyze the market trends and draw projections about how it would evolve based on customers requirements (see below for some of the examples).

-To give you a sense of what my job was in this 10 years timeframe I have selected a few key experiences, among many others:
+To give you a sense of what my job was in this 10 years timeframe I have selected a few key experiences:

 In May 1999 I spent 5 days in Israel (@ Haifa) to help a big customer leverage our latest Netfinity Systems Management technologies to improve their big server farms.
 This was my very first face-to-face customer experience outside of the country.